conlin-matt/SurfRCaT/README.md

 ## How do I use it?
 1) Obtain imagery from your desired camera and seperate into images.
 Note: The Southeastern Coastal Ocean Observing Regional Association has deployed a network of 7 surfcams and made their imagery openly accessible ([see here](https://secoora.org/webcat/)).
 If you want to use one of these cameras, SurfRCaT will get the imagery for you!
-2) Obtain initial estimates of camera location, elevation, and azimuth (I like to use Google Earth).
-3) Click on the link in the above description and download the zip file.
+2) Click on the link in the above description and download the zip file.
-4) Extract the zip file.
+3) Extract the zip file.
-5) Enter "cmd" in the Windows search bar and open the Command Prompt app.
+4) Enter "cmd" in the Windows search bar and open the Command Prompt app.
 5) Click and drag the file SurfRCaT.exe from the extracted zip file into the command prompt and press enter.
 6) Follow the onscreen instructions.